-The VAT that you pay when buying online from Stealthvape has already been included in the advertised price.
+The VAT that you pay when buying online from Stealthvape has already been included in the advertised price when appropriate.
 Most of our customers do not need to think about it.

 VAT can fluctuate and there is no maximum limit that can be set by the government.

-United Kingdom 20% VAT is not added to orders to customers in America or other regions outside of the European Union.
-This means we can zero-rate orders and make them 20% cheaper than the listed price.
+United Kingdom 20% VAT is not added to orders to customers outside of the UK

-When we export your goods to outside of the European Union we will include an invoice that details the cost of the product and shipping.
+When we export your goods outside of the UK we will include an invoice that details the cost of the product and shipping.
 Your customs authority will assess whether any local or national sales tax should be applied and, if relevant, an import duty is payable along with any duty.
 You may also have to pay an administration fee.